Deyda/Evergreen-Script/README.md

 Line 1276 defines which package is downloaded.

 For KeePass this is the msi file.

+### Microsoft .Net Framework
+Line 1608 defines which package is downloaded (You can change the architecture in line 805 and the Channel in line 824 for a non-GUI start).

+For Microsoft .Net Framework this is an exe file.

 ### Microsoft 365 Apps
 Line 1309 defines which package is downloaded (You can change the channel in line 647 for non GUI start).